 Temenos (TMNSF) Got Some Good News

-In a report released yesterday, Laurent Daure from Kepler Capital upgraded Temenos (TMNSF) to Buy, with a price target of CHF180.00.
-The company’s shares closed last Monday at $150.00.
+In a report released yesterday, Emil Johannessen from Kepler Capital upgraded Temenos (TMNSF) to Buy, with a price target of CHF180.00.
+The company’s shares closed last Monday at $115.50, equals to its 52-week low of $115.50.

 See today’s analyst top recommended stocks >>